translate/pootle/docs/server/installation.rst

    TM.
 #.
 This is a test installation.
 We're not setting up a server for hosting or
    optimising in any way.
 #.
-We're installing using :command:`pip` and not using Github directly.
+We're installing using :command:`pip`.
+There are also
+   :ref:`instructions for setting up Pootle using a git checkout
+   <installation#git>`.

 .. _installation#setup_environment: